wing5wong/artisan-whs-static/source/_events/2021-07-25_ncea-examinations-begin.md

 We are delaying the NCEA Level 1 Mathematics Common Assessment Task (MCAT) from 14 or 16 September for two weeks – to 28 or 30 September.
 This will give students who were due to sit the MCAT more time to prepare.

-At this stage, the dates for DigiCATs remain 20 September – 1 October and 18 – 27 October.
+The dates for DigiCATs will be 20 September – 1 October and 18 October – 12 November.

 ## Other changes